 - Business restructurings (applicability of Austrian reorganisation tax act, transfer of intangibles, etc.).

 - Tax groups (all group members are audited together).

 - Compliance with arm's-length principle in case of group transactions (tax auditors recently tend to focus on transfer pricing issues).

-According to the Annual Tax Act 2018, horizontal monitoring was established as an alternative to tax audits for larger companies (turnover > EUR 40 million) that satisfy certain procedural requirements (e.g. comprehensive Internal Control System required).
+According to the Annual Tax Act 2018, horizontal monitoring was established as an alternative to tax audits for larger companies (i.e. turnover greater than EUR 40 million) that satisfy certain procedural requirements (e.g. comprehensive internal control system required).

 Under the concept of horizontal monitoring, companies are in regular contact and cooperate with the tax authorities.
 It is based on mutual trust and transparency between the taxpayers and the tax authorities.

 The Austrian tax offices can issue binding rulings in respect of a planned transaction.
 A binding advance ruling can be obtained on issues of business restructurings, group taxation, and transfer pricing.

 According to the Annual Tax Act 2018, applicable as of 1 January 2020, the scope of binding rulings was expanded and applies to international tax questions (DTT qualifications), VAT issues, and the application of anti-abuse regulations.